sensu/sensu-docs/content/sensu-go/6.7/sensuctl/create-manage-resources.md

 {{% notice note %}}
 **NOTE**: `sensuctl prune` is an alpha feature and may include breaking changes.<br><br>
-`sensuctl prune` can only delete resources that have the label `sensu.io/managed_by: sensuctl`, which Sensu automatically adds to all resources created with sensuctl.
+`sensuctl prune` can only delete resources that have the label `sensu.io/managed_by: sensuctl`, which Sensu automatically adds to resources created with the `sensuctl create` command.
-This means you can only use `sensuctl prune` to delete resources that were created with sensuctl.
+This means you can only use `sensuctl prune` to delete resources that were created with `sensuctl create`.
 {{% /notice %}}

 The pruning operation always follows the role-based access control (RBAC) permissions of the current user.